 Before you know it, you’ll look behind you and see how far you’ve come.

-#2 Find your cheerleaders
+#2 Find cheerleaders to support your vision

 Invite friends and mentors to walk the journey with you, and cheer you on through all your victories and defeats.